john-science/csv2map/README.md

 ### Purpose of this utility

 This utility is not meant to be a general solution to creating KML files.
-Instead, it is a simple tool to create a bunch of point locations in Google Earth.
+Instead, it is a simple tool to create a set of point markers in Google Earth.

 This tool has grown out of the need to occasionally look at geographic point data.
 There are obviously many ways to do that, but I found this script to be the fastest.